Tom Dougherty, CEO – Stealing Share

 Fortune examined it a few years back and reported that the typical Amazon prime customer makes nearly 25% more than the typical Walmart customer.

-We all know in brand development, you should know who they are for.
+We all know in brand development, you should know who you are for.
 But, just as important, brands should know who they are not for.
 I don’t believe for a moment the same person taking advantage of Amazon delivering Whole Foods products is going to be the same person doing the same with the Walmart Uber partnership.

 In fact, I doubt there are many choosing to shop for groceries between the two.
 It would not make financial sense for a typical Walmart grocery shopper to shop at Whole Foods.